Florian-BACHO/EvSpikeSim/README.md

 # EvSpikeSim (Experimental)

 ## Project Description
-EvSpikeSim is an experimental event-based Spiking Neural Networks (SNNs) simulator written in C for high performance and interfaced with Python for easy usage.
+EvSpikeSim is an experimental event-based Spiking Neural Networks (SNNs) simulator written in C++ for high performance and interfaced with Python.
-This project aims to provide fast and accurate simulations of SNNs for the development of neuromorphic training algorithms.
+This project aims to provide fast and accurate simulations of sparse SNNs for the development of neuromorphic training algorithms.

 ## Implemented Features

 - Fully-connected layers of Leaky Integrate-and-Fire (LIF) neurons
 - Simple Python3 interface compatible with numpy arrays
-- Theading support on CPU
+- Theading on CPU
 - GPU support

 ## Neuron Model